Select therapeutic use:

 Triple therapy (w. amoxicillin + clarithromycin) or dual therapy (w. amoxicillin; use only if allergic, intolerant, or resistant to clarithromycin) for H. pylori eradication in duodenal ulcer disease.
 Short-term treatment of active duodenal ulcer, active benign gastric ulcer, erosive esophagitis (EE), symptomatic GERD, and NSAID-associated gastric ulcers when NSAID use is continued.
 To reduce risk of NSAID-associated gastric ulcer in patients with history of gastric ulcer who need an NSAID.
 Maintenance of healing of duodenal ulcer, EE.
 Long-term treatment of pathological hypersecretory conditions (eg, Zollinger-Ellison syndrome).

 Take before eating.
 Do not crush or chew granules.
-Caps: swallow whole, or sprinkle granules and mix contents with food or juice (see full lableing) and take immediately.
+Caps: swallow whole, or sprinkle granules and mix contents with food or juice (see full labeling) and take immediately.
 May open caps and mix granules in 40mL apple juice and give via NG tube; flush tube with more juice.
 SoluTabs: dissolve on tongue; swallow with or without water.
-May give via oral syringe or NG tube (see literature).
+May give via oral syringe or NG tube (see full labeling).
 GERD or EE: ≤1yr: not recommended.
 1–11yrs: ≤30kg: 15mg once daily; >30kg: 30mg once daily.
 For both: give for up to 12 weeks; doses up to 30mg twice daily have been used.
+Severe hepatic impairment: 15mg once daily.

 Proton pump inhibitor.